 Trust fund recovery penalty.
-This penalty may apply if certain income, social security, and Medicare taxes that must be collected or withheld are not collected or withheld, or these taxes are not paid to the IRS.
-These taxes are generally reported on Forms 941 or 945 (see Other Forms, Returns, and Statements That May Be Required, on pages 3 and 4).
+This penalty may apply if certain income, social security, and Medicare taxes that must be collected or withheld are not collected or withheld, or these taxes are not paid.
+These taxes are generally reported on Forms 941 or 945 (see Other Forms, Returns, and Statements That May Be Required on pages 2 and 3).
 The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to have been responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
 The penalty is equal to the unpaid trust fund tax.
 See the instructions for Pub.
 15 (Circular E), Employer's Tax Guide, for more details, including the definition of responsible person.